smeade/launchpad/README.md

 Launchpad
 =========

-A starter, demonstration and reference application which does almost nothing useful.
+A bloging app with posts.
+This is intended as a starter, demonstration and reference application which does almost nothing useful.
+Posts are used merely as a way to have something to work with while playing with and learning about generic features used in almost all apps.

 **Done:**

+This app currently demonstrates:

 * Rails 4.1.x w/ JQuery, Coffeescript, Sass, ERB, Turbolinks
 * PostgreSQL